This post contains affiliate links. At no additional cost to you, I will earn a commission if you click through and make a purchase.

 If on a clear day in one of the world’s most polluted cities, of course.

-It wasn’t too bad.
+When I was there it wasn’t too bad.

 Good visibility or not, Chongqing’s cable car itself is actually pretty charming.